 Kochetkova's prizes and awards include the Isadora Duncan Award for the role of Giselle and medals at the International Ballet Competitions in Seoul (Gold, 2005), Rome (Gold, 2005), Riety (Gold, 2005), Luxembourg (Gold, 2003), Varna (Silver and the Press Jury Prize, 2002), Moscow (Bronze, 2001).
 She is also a winner of the Prix de Lausanne (2002).

 In 2013 Kochetkova made her debut with American Ballet Theatre performing Princess Aurora in The Sleeping Beauty and Odette-Odile in Swan Lake.
-Her repertoire with the Company also includes Nikiya in La Bayadère and Kitri in Don Quixote.
+She joined ABT as a Principal Dancer in August 2015.
+Her repertoire with the Company also includes Nikiya in La Bayadère, Medora in Le Corsaire, Kitri in Don Quixote, the Golden Cockerel in The Golden Cockerel, Sylvia in Sylvia and leading roles in The Brahms-Haydn Variations, Monotones I and Piano Concerto #1.